Why choose the iPhone 12?

 If you're already tied into Apple's product-range, yes, the Apple iPhone 12 is certainly worth considering especially if you're in need of that 5G super-speed and that speed is available in your area – or where you're intending to travel.
 If you're not bothered about 5G at the moment, then the price of this high-end phone might lead you towards the iPhone 11 family.
 If price is an issue and you still want 5G, then the iPhone 12 mini might be more in your range.

 What colours does the iPhone 12 come in?

 The Apple iPhone 12 has ceramic shield front and all-round aerospace-grade aluminium casing.
-It is available in four colours: blue, green, Product Red, white and black.
+It is available in five colours: blue, green, Product Red, white and black.

 Is the iPhone 12 5G capable?

 Yes, the iPhone 12 certainly is 5G capable.
 You'd be well advised to check if the area you live in is currently using the 5G data network.
 However, even if it isn't, the iPhone 12 is still capable of both 3G and 4G.
 You will need to ensure that your SIM is also 5G compatible too.

 Can I still use my Lightning-compatible accessories with the iPhone 12?